-Harmonization of the terms "core" and "non-core" within the United Nations development system is difficult to achieve owing to the different business models adopted by funds, programmes and specialized agencies.
-Instead, a more pragmatic approach has been used wherein these terms are mapped (see table 2) against those used in the present report so that it is clear how they relate to each other.
+Harmonization of the terms "core" and "non-core" within the UNDS is difficult to achieve owing to the different business models adopted by funds, programmes and specialized agencies.
+Instead, a more pragmatic approach has been used wherein these terms are mapped (see Table 2) against those used in the present report so that it is clear how they relate to each other.
+UNOPS is not included in this table since it is a fully self-financing service provider which covers its management costs with revenue from its projects.